msstefanski/file-relay/README.md

 system max number of file descriptors so the trade-off is not worth it.
 This can easily be tuned to allow more on better hardware.

+Additionally for performance we are currently using `epoll` for better performance with the many socket file descriptors being managed by the relay.

 ## C Design
 * `int pthread_attr_setstacksize(pthread_attr_t *attr, size_t stacksize);`
   - set stack size to minimal amount needed for an 8KB buffer for splice, plus